loader image

 Detergent as a cleaner #

-Per PSL 7.1.1, any substance used to remove dirt, filth and foreign matter from organic products and organic product contact surfaces is a cleaner.
+As per Clause 7.1.1, any substance used to remove dirt, filth and foreign matter from organic products and organic product contact surfaces is a cleaner.
 A cleaner is only a detergent if specifically formulated for cleaning through the process of detergency as defined by ISO 862:1984(en) – Surface active agents https://www.iso.org/obp/ui/#iso:std:iso:862:ed-1:v1:en.
-Detergency is result of the action of several physico-chemical phenomena and a detergent is a combination of many components including surfactant, chelating agent, enzyme, and dispersant.
+Detergency is the result of the action of several physico-chemical phenomena and a detergent is a combination of many components including surfactant, chelating agent, enzyme, and dispersant.

 Assessment of detergent biodegradability #

-No. The purchased “detergent” product must be rated as biodegradable.
+No, if the purchased “detergent” product is rated as biodegradable.

-Is the manufacturer of a detergent required to test the biodegradability of its product based on the definition of “biodegradable” in clause 3.11 of the Canadian Organic Standard (CAN/CGSB 32.310)?
-(515.1) 1 July 2021
+Is the manufacturer of a detergent required to test the biodegradability of its product based on the definition of “biodegradable” in clause 3 of CAN/CGSB 32.310?
+(515.1)

-In the 2020 version of CAN/CGSB-32.310, the definition of “biodegradable” (3.11) applies specifically to inputs and production aids in crop and livestock production.
-For detergents, biodegradability shall be assessed based on OECD definitions and standards; refer to Detergents, Table 7.4 of the PSL.
-Therefore, the manufacturer shall demonstrate that the biodegradability of the detergent meets or exceeds the guidelines defined by the OECD when assessing conformity to CAN/CGSB-32.3210.
+No. The definition of “biodegradable” applies specifically to inputs and production aids in crop and livestock production.
+For detergents (or surfactants), biodegradability shall be assessed based on OECD definitions and standards.
+See Detergents (or Surfactants), Table 7.4.
+Therefore, the manufacturer shall demonstrate that the biodegradability of the detergent meets or exceeds the guidelines defined by the OECD when assessing conformity.

 Yes.
-Detergents must meet the biodegradability requirements as outlined in Table 7.4 of Section 32-311.
-There are no other restrictions.
+If the detergent meets the biodegradability requirement as outlined in Table 7.4, there are no other restrictions.

 Elimination of a detergent #

-Regarding the annotation for the Detergents listing in Table 7.4 of the PSL, how can you determine that a detergent is “readily eliminated during wastewater treatment such that harm to the environment is minimized”?
-(559) 22 March 2023
+Regarding the annotation for the Detergents listing in Table 7.4, how can you determine that a detergent is “readily eliminated during wastewater treatment such that harm to the environment is minimized”?
+(559)

-The annotation is not about the quality of the detergent or the manufacturer’s ability to demonstrate that it is “readily eliminated…” ; this annotation requires that wastewater treatment be in place to eliminate potential environmental harm when a non biodegradable detergent is used.
-The ingredients of any non-biodegradable detergent must comply with 7.1.3 (32.311) or the conditions of 8.2.3 (32.310) must be met.
+The annotation is not about the quality of the detergent or the manufacturer’s ability to demonstrate that it is “readily eliminated.”
+This annotation requires that wastewater treatment be in place to eliminate potential environmental harm when a non biodegradable detergent is used.

 Anti-stick film after rinsing #